thaink/mobile_app/README.md

 ## Getting Started

 There are two ways to build the app.
 If you want to make your own environment, first make sure to download the SDK and NDK using the Android studio.
+Android NDK version 18b or newer is required.
 Then set the following environment variables:

 ```bash
 export ANDROID_HOME=Path/to/SDK # Ex: $HOME/Android/Sdk